 Advanced Space Suit Helmet for the BioSuit

 One of my projects my first year at graduate school was to look into the conceptual design of a helmet for the BioSuit, a mechanical counter pressure (MCP) space suit being developed by my advisor Dava Newman.
 I presented these findings at the International Astronautical Congress in Naples, Italy in 2012.
-See the paper in my publications section.
+The beautiful images in the publication were created by Dr. Michal Kracik.
+To see more view the paper in my publications section.

 Inertial Measurement Units for Studying Astronaut Mobility